Find our overview of open access publications here.

 The world has been turned upside down over the past year – it is going to take a long time before things normalize.
 It makes little sense to provide recommendations at this point in time.

 Instead we flag several long-term risks, and formulate pertinent questions, to guide thinking and decision-making on the ways we may learn and teach in post-lockdown Europe.

 With the objective to inform decision-making as blended learning rolls out incrementally in the coming months and years.

 Higher education, blended learning, teaching, pedagogics, quality education, access to education, hybrid, Europe, policy, economics, governance, wellbeing, inequality, digital divide, COVID-19, post lock-down, South of Europe

-We are here especially for you as unique educational professional, to come alongside you as you work on the curriculum design of your module, course, training or degree, so that you can offer good and resilient educationin all simplicity.
+We are here especially for you as unique professional, to come alongside you and partner with you, as you work on a (architecture / urban / development / policy / land / water / climate) curriculum, so that you can offer effective and resilient education in its simplest form.